ni/niveristand-python/docs/api_reference/datatypes.rst

     Valid initialization values:

-    * string: the path or alias for the channel.
+    * string: path or alias for the channel.

     Examples: